Dmitry-Borodin/YourTrackKaleidoscope/README.md

 Small test pet project

-Writes your track and show pictures for each 100 meters
+It tracks your movement every 100 meters and trying to find pictures in Flickr for them.

-Aim is to evaluate coroutines with runtime permissions, "nice" work with service et.c.
+Aim is to evaluate coroutines with runtime permissions, channels, Koin scopes et.c.